-Adapted from Stanislaw Lem’s 1971 novel The Futurological Congress, the film depicts a veteran actress having to make the choice between an inevitable decline in job offers (an all-too-familiar consequence of the natural ageing process) and the opportunity to sell her body — quite literally — to a major film studio, who want to digitally ‘recreate’ her appearance (face, mannerisms, the whole shebang) and use it indefinitely for their own benefit: the overriding caveat being that she never works again as her human self.
+Adapted from Stanislaw Lem’s 1971 novel The Futurological Congress, the film depicts a veteran movie star wrestling with the imposed choice between an inevitable decline in job offers (an all-too-familiar repercussion of the natural ageing process) and the opportunity to sell her body — quite literally — to a major film studio, who want to digitally ‘recreate’ her appearance (face, mannerisms, the whole shebang) and use it indefinitely for their own benefit: the overriding caveat being that she never works again as her human self.
 It isn’t hard to grasp why she would even consider such a risky proposal, since her teenage son needs her more than ever due to a rare medical condition that requires expensive treatment.

-All this may have seemed like a distant possibility a few years ago, but it’s fast becoming a tangible truth as the dawn of a new digital trend looms balefully over Hollywood, the key difference in this real-world scenario being that the performers in question aren’t around to give their consent.
+All this may have seemed like a distant possibility a few years ago, but it’s fast becoming a tangible truth as the dawn of a new digital trend looms balefully over Hollywood; the key difference in this real-world scenario being that the performers in question aren’t actually around to give their consent.
 Last year, the makers of the upcoming war picture Finding Jack announced that James Dean had been cast in a pivotal role as a Vietnam soldier.
-No, not that James Deen (the well-endowed ‘adult film’ star that bedded Lindsay Lohan in The Canyons); we’re talking about the James Dean, cultural icon and star of Rebel Without a Cause, who died in 1955 — and will soon be restored to factory settings via the wonders of CGI.
+No, not that James Deen (the well-endowed ‘adult film’ performer that bedded Lindsay Lohan in 2013’s soapy erotic thriller The Canyons) — we’re talking about the James Dean, cultural icon and star of Rebel Without a Cause, who died no less than 65 years ago and will soon be restored to factory settings via the wonders of computer-generated wizardry.